 In the same way, if someone else says to you “The Lord told me…” or “My conscience told me … “. we still need to make sure it is the voice of the Holy Spirit and not the person’s own thoughts/desires/impressions no matter who they are.

 2 “Son of man, prophesy against the prophets of Israel who are now prophesying.
 Say to those who prophesy out of their own imagination:‘Hear the word of the Lord!
 3 This is what the Sovereign Lord says: Woe to the foolish[a] prophets who follow their own spirit and have seen nothing!

 Be Filled with the Spirit

 There are many instances in the book of Acts where it records that the disciples were “Filled with the Spirit”.
 As a believer, you have the Spirit of God always in you, but it is good to regularly ask God to fill you with His Spirit.
-It is more often a matter of giving space for the Spirit in your life becuase we really need His enabling power to be effective Christians.
+It is more often a matter of choosing to submit to the Spirit in your life because we really need His enabling power to be effective Christians.

 52 And the disciples were filled with joy and with the Holy Spirit.

 Ask the Lord to

 - Give you an understanding of His Word.